“A Little Adversity Is a Good Thing”—Lessons for a Successful Leadership Journey

 I firmly believe I am at my best when surrounded by other great leaders and teammates.
 For me, execution prowess, creativity, and out-of-the-box thinking come with great thought partners and unique perspectives.

 I welcome and solicit ideas, suggestions, and I love a great brainstorming session with the team.
-And being in the office rejuvenates this for me, as I am intentional about being together for discussions that are enabled by personal connections.
-At The Hartford we have been able to maximize the employee experience with hybrid working arrangements allowing us to manage business performance and collaboration with a balanced and contemporary approach to flexibility.
+Being in the office rejuvenates this for me, as I am intentional about being together for discussions that are enabled by personal connections.
+At The Hartford, we have been able to maximize the employee experience with hybrid working arrangements, allowing us to manage business performance and collaboration with a balanced and contemporary approach to flexibility.

-Could you share more on what you have done to build an organization of people of diverse backgrounds, talent, and perspectives?
+Could you share more on what you have done to build an organization that embraces a wide range of talents, perspectives, and lived experiences?

 For me, appreciating the talents and strengths of different backgrounds and experiences is the first step to building a well-balanced team.
 Know what you do well.
 And, even more important, know what you need to balance out your team.
 Learn what motivates people, learn how they operate, and listen to their ideas — it’s critical to deeply understand how people operate as you think about building your team

 I firmly believe in hiring the best person for the role by contemplating everything they bring to the table.
-Leadership roles, capabilities and technical experience are a big part of a person’s success.
+Leadership roles, capabilities, and technical experience are a big part of a person’s success.
 Equally important are having individuals who offer different perspectives and challenge our thinking.
-That is what make a team special.
+That is what makes a team special.
 Look for those elements as you interact with people every day.
-You may not have an immediate need but you will at some point, so constantly network and assess the attributes of your colleagues as you think about your team and your talent pipeline.
+You may not have an immediate need, but you will at some point, so constantly network and assess the attributes of your colleagues as you think about your team and your talent pipeline.

-Finally, what is your No. 1 piece of advice for other women who are moving into or want to move into leadership?
+Finally, what is your No. 1 piece of advice for other individuals who are moving into or want to move into leadership?

 Fairygodboss is proud to partner with The Hartford.
 Find a job there today!